Electrical muscle stimulation: History

 Luigi Galvani (1761) provided the first scientific evidence that current can activate muscle.
 During the 19th and 20th centuries, researchers studied and documented the exact electrical properties that generate muscle movement.
 It was discovered that the body functions induced by electrical stimulation caused long-term changes in the muscles.
 In the 1960s, Soviet sport scientists applied EMS in the training of elite athletes, claiming 40% force gains.
 In the 1970s, these studies were shared during conferences with the Western sport establishments.
 However, results were conflicting, perhaps because the mechanisms in which EMS acted were poorly understood.
 Medical physiology research pinpointed the mechanisms by which electrical stimulation causes adaptation of cells of muscles, blood vessels and nerves.

 Society and culture

 United States regulation

 The U.S. Food and Drug Administration (FDA) certifies and releases EMS devices into two broad categories: over-the counter devices (OTC), and prescription devices.
 OTC devices are marketable only for muscle toning; prescription devices can be purchased only with a medical prescription for therapy.
-Prescription devices should be used under supervision of an authorized practitioner, for the following uses:
+Prescription devices should be used under the supervision of an authorized practitioner, for the following uses: